ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-ietf-ppm-dap-taskprov.md

 1. A new DAP batch mode
 1. A new VDAF
-1. A new DP mechanism
+1. A new Taskbind extension

-Such documents SHOULD include a section titled "Taskbind Considerations" that specifies an encoding of any configuration parameters associated with the DAP batch mode, VDAF, or DP mechanism.
-This encoding extends the `BatchConfig` structure, the `VdafConfig` structure, or the `DpConfig` structure respectively.
+Documents defining either a new DAP batch mode or VDAF SHOULD include a section titled "Taskbind Considerations" that specifies how to extend the `BatchConfig` structure and the `VdafConfig` structure respectively.

-Note that the registry for batch modes is defined by {{!DAP}}; the registry for VDAFs is defined by {{!VDAF}}; and the registry for DP mechanisms is defined in
+Note that the registry for batch modes is defined by {{!DAP}}; the registry for VDAFs is defined by {{!VDAF}}; and the registry for Taskbind extensions is defined in
-{{dp-mechanism-registry}} of this document.
+{{taskbind-extension-registry} of this document.

 --- back